sap-tutorials/eda/tutorials/prepare-hub/prepare-hub.md

 #### Data field

 A CloudEvent message may include a payload but this is not required.
 If included, it will be in the format specified in the `datacontenttype` context attribute.
-Although it is not required, we will generally have a payload in messages.
-Below we can see an example of an event message that contains a payload.
+Although it is not required, you will generally have a payload in messages.
+Below you can see an example of an event message that contains a payload.

 ```JSON
 {